karlozrilic/truth_or_drink/README.md

-# Truth or Drink app
+# Truth or Drink web app

 This is a fan made/student project on which I learnt React.